alipirani88/snpkit/README.md

 Required arguments:

   -type         Type of reads: SE or PE
   -readsdir     Path to Sequencing Reads Data directory.
-NOTE: Provide full/absolute path.
+Requires full/absolute path.
   -outdir       Output Folder Path ending with output directory name to save the results.
-Creates a new output directory path if it doesn't exist.
-NOTE: Provide full/absolute path.
+Requires full/absolute path.
   -index        Reference Index Name.
 Most Frequently used reference genomes index options: KPNIH1 | MRSA_USA_300 | MRSA_USA_100 | CDIFF_630 | paris
   -steps        Variant Calling Steps in sequential order.
                 1. All: This will run all the steps starting from cleaning the reads to variant calling;